waltligon/orangefs/doc/pvfs2-faq.md

 PVFS is being deployed.

-Even better, patches that fix bugs, add features, or support new hardware are very welcome!
+Even better, patches that fix bugs, add features, or support new hardware are very welcome\!
 The PVFS community has historically been a friendly one, and we encourage users to discuss issues and exchange ideas on the mailing lists.

-If you're interested in this type of exchange, we suggest joining the PVFS2 Developers List, grabbing the newest CVS version of the code, and seeing what is new in PVFS.
+If you’re interested in this type of exchange, we suggest joining the PVFS2 Developers List, grabbing the newest CVS version of the code, and seeing what is new in PVFS.
 See
 <http://www.pvfs.org/pvfs2/developers.html> for more details.